-SECTION 5: WEEK 2 - CHIPPING & FULL SWING
+SECTION 5: LESSON 2 - CHIPPING & FULL SWING

-To introduce the differences between the skills of chipping and full swing and practice within minor games and activities.
+To introduce the differences between the skills of chipping and full swing and practice within minor activities and games.

 Skill Description Activity / Game Time

 Warm up Stretching & Fun Aerobic Game 10 mins

-Chipping Chip and Catch 15 mins

 Chipping Over the River 15 mins

+Chipping Chip & Catch 15 mins

 Full Swing Footy Golf 15 mins

 Review What did you learn today?
 5 mins

-By completing this lesson you will be covering the following content descriptors in ACARA Sub-Strands through Chipping, and Full Swing activities.
+By completing this lesson you will be covering the following content descriptors through Chipping and Full Swing activities